 [Read why restrictive BYOD policies will ultimately fail in "BYOD: Why You Will Lose."]

 So, do you need Centrify to incorporate Knox functionality?
 The answer is no. But Centrify certainly integrates Knox well, and the company is going to great lengths to make that clear.
 Centrify has been a development partner on Knox from the start, and has no shame talking about time spent with Samsung’s developers.
 Centrify is also now a Knox reseller, with competitively priced per-device subscriptions.

 The company has also created "All Things Knox" (allthingsknox.com), which is a repository for Knox-related resources and blogs, as well as a community discussion forum for Knox users.
 Given Samsung’s growing market share and the increasing need for strong security as mobile devices become the platform of choice for business and government operations, Knox stands to gain considerable traction in the MDM space.

-Whether other MDM vendors like MobileIron and Zenprise will embark on a similar path as Centrify remains to be seen, but there is just too much riding on today’s business mobile devices to not expect top-level security to take deeper root in the MDM market.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Whether other MDM vendors like MobileIron and Zenprise will embark on a similar path as Centrify remains to be seen, but there is just too much riding on today’s business mobile devices to not expect top-level security to take deeper root in the MDM market.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio